maxpowis/particle/README.md

 ## Credits

 This theme was partially designed with the inspiration from these fine folks

 - [Willian Justen](https://github.com/willianjusten/will-jekyll-template)
 - [Vincent Garreau](https://github.com/VincentGarreau/particles.js/)

+Updated with latest dependencies in 2023 by [Max Powis](https://github.com/maxpowis/particle)